English retailers fret over Christmas as lockdown 2.0 looms

 The economic contraction in November is not expected to be as severe as the one after the first lockdown, partly because the manufacturing and constructions sectors will remain open, as will schools and universities.
 There’s also more aggressive economic support in place while demand from around the world, notably China and the U.S., is stronger.

-Firms of all sizes are also far better prepared to do business online and to deliver to homes.
+Firms of all sizes are also far better prepared to do business online and to deliver to homes and many are opening for longer hours ahead of Thursday’s closure order in order to meet a surge in demand.

 “Unlike the last time we were in lockdown, our suppliers and publishers are now set up to make regular deliveries so we should be able to get books in quickly,” said Cathy Slater, the owner of Dulwich Books, a small independent outlet, in southeast London.